-Your treatment for anal cancer may include chemotherapy.
-Chemotherapy uses powerful drugs to attack cancer cells.
-It is usually given in combination with radiation.
+Your treatment for anal cancer can include chemotherapy.
+Chemotherapy uses powerful drugs to kill cancer cells.
+It is usually given with radiation.
 This is called chemoradiation.
-If the cancer is advanced or has spread (metastasized) to other parts of your body, chemotherapy may stop the cancer from growing and help relieve your pain.
+The cancer may be advanced or has metastasized (spread) to other parts of the body.
+If so, chemotherapy may stop it from growing and can help with pain.

 Medical oncologists are doctors who treat cancer using drugs.
-At Memorial Sloan Kettering, you will receive chemotherapy from a highly experienced medical oncologist who specializes in your type of cancer.
-We will work with you to develop a treatment plan that fits your needs and leads to the best possible outcome.
-Depending on your personal situation, MSK medical oncologists may advise against chemotherapy if the benefits are not clear and there will be significant side effects.
+You will get chemotherapy from an MSK medical oncologist who is an expert in your type of cancer.
+We will work with you on a treatment plan that’s best for you.

 Immunotherapy for Anal Cancer

-Your medical oncologist may speak with you about immunotherapy as a treatment option.
-Immunotherapy uses your own immune system to fight cancer cells.
-In recent years, doctors have found that checkpoint inhibitors can be effective in treating anal cancer.
+Your medical oncologist may talk with you about immunotherapy.
+This treatment uses your own immune system to fight cancer cells.
+In recent years, doctors have found that checkpoint inhibitors can work to treat anal cancer.
 These drugs release the immune system’s natural brakes, helping it attack cancer cells.
-Nivolumab (Opdivo®) and pembrolizumab (Keytruda®) are two checkpoint inhibitors approved to treat anal cancer.
-Researchers are continuing to study how immunotherapy can benefit people with the disease.

 Personalized Medicine for Anal Cancer Treatment